 If the expirationTime attribute is present in the UPDATE request, and its value is earlier than the value of the expirationTime attribute that it is updating, then the Hosting CSE shall check if the targeted resource has any child resource whose expirationTime attribute value is later than the expirationTime value in the UPDATE request.
 If yes, the request shall be rejected with a Response Status Code indicating "BAD_REQUEST" error.

-The resource descriptions in clause 7.4 include tables that specify the attributes of each resource and the optionality of the attribute in a CREATE or UPDATE request, see clause 7.4.1.1.
+If the expirationTime attribute is present in the resource representation and if the value provided by the Originator cannot be supported, due to either policy or if it is later than service subscription expirationTime then the Hosting CSE shall assign a new value.The resource descriptions in clause 7.4 include tables that specify the attributes of each resource and the optionality of the attribute in a CREATE or UPDATE request, see clause 7.4.1.1.
 A request containing an attribute not listed in the table shall be rejected with a "BAD_REQUEST" error.

 O attribute for update request